How did we end up at Hippodrome?

 Play Video

-Finally, the project manager returned tail between his legs and began to dismantle the roof.
-As I stood at the courtyard looking a few hundred square meters hole in the roof, the project manager came to me and said in a reassuring tone, “Mikael, I’m not going to let you down.”
+Finally, the project manager returned with his tail between his legs and started demolishing the roof.
+While looking at the couple hundred m2 hole from the yard, the project manager came to me and reassured me that he wouldn’t leave me in trouble this time.
 That was the last time I saw him.

 Fortunately, a retired electrician who watched the situation sympathized with me and said, “Mikael, I see you are left in trouble.
 I have also been left in trouble in my life.
 If you want, I’ll take over the roof project.”
 You do not have to offer to a desperate person too many times.

-Since the electrician did not have his own constrcution team, and the drunken project manager’s drunken builders were present, the electrician told the men, “Today is Friday which is your payday.
-You’re all waiting for your money, but your boss has disapeared.
-I’ll pay you half of your salary out of my own pocket and when you come tomorrow, I’ll pay the other half.”
-Half of the men came back.
-The other half stayed with the project manager to drink the advance payment given to purchase roofing materials.
+Since the electrician didn’t have his own construction brigade, and the drunkard project manager’s drunkard builders were present, the electrician said to the men, “Today is Friday and your payday.
+You’re all waiting for your money, but your boss is missing.
+I’ll pay you half of your wages out of my own pocket, and if you come tomorrow, I’ll pay you the other half.”
+Half the men came back.
+The other half stayed behind with the project manager to drink the advance payment that had been given to buy roofing materials.

 The roof was replaced and the construction of the changing rooms began.
 The toilet got proper walls and a door, and at the beginning of autumn the Ukrainian tiling master completed the showers and sauna.
 For the tiling works he asked me to pay in bitcoins, but quickly realized from seeing my jaw drop to the floor that unfortunately he had to settle with euros.
 A cleaning company was hired by the end of the summer because the owner was not satisfied with how the CEO was cleaning.
 Things started to fall in place.